C-Adam/Coding-Notes/JavaScript/Note.md

 Booker();//Prints 2 passengers
 Booker();//Prints 3 passengers

-//The passenger count variable is stored in a closure in the Booker execution context
+//The passenger count variable is stored in a closure in the Booker scope chain and is updated each time the function is ran.
 ```